eamonnh/book-review-app/README.md

 ## Backend

+Open command prompt and ensure you are in the `book-review-app` root folder.

 To install the backend project that includes the Serverless installation of the APIs, database and S3, run the following commands:

+`powershell
 `cd backend`
 `npm install`
 `serverless deploy -v`